Skip to main content

 Written by Thanasis Karavasilis

-Updated over a week ago
+Updated this week

-Yes, contribution will use your network data if you contribute your device's unused resources to hiveNet.
-If you're on a capped internet plan (with a limited data allowance), contributing to hiveNet can result in data charges if you exceed your monthly limit.
+Yes, contribution will use your network data if you contribute your device's unused resources to Hivenet.
+If you're on a capped internet plan (with a limited data allowance), contributing to Hivenet can result in data charges if you exceed your monthly limit.

 Let’s explain how this works and what you need to know to avoid unexpected data costs.